 As defined in this exhibit, a race is not who a person is.
 A race is a human-made construct to categorize people to forward a political, social or economic policy.

-For example, U.S. public policy,
+For example, United States public policy,

-- up until 1865, forced Africans to come to America against their will via slavery.
+- Up until 1865, forced Africans to come to America against their will via slavery.

-- from 1882 – 1965, largely forbade Chinese to come to America.
+- From 1882 – 1965, primarily forbade Chinese to go to America.

-- beginning in 1830, pushed Native Americans to relocate West of the Mississippi.
+- Beginning in 1830, pushed Native Americans to relocate West of the Mississippi.

-Based on such policies, the exhibit compared the nuances of how the policy enforcement differed in different states.
+- Based on such policies, the exhibit compared the nuances of how the policy enforcement differed in different states.

 By understanding the past and present via the exhibit “Race: Are We So Different?”, we can make informed decisions to shape our future.

 Emy Louie is the author of “Fast Trains: America’s High Speed Future,” published in 2012.
 Since 2009, Emy has served as the Director of Public Outreach for the US High Speed Rail Association.
 Emy has a degree in Architecture from the University of Hawai’i at Mānoa.
-In 2007 and 2008, she hosted her own radio show.
+In 2007 and 2008, she hosted her radio show.
 She has taught continuing education classes on sustainable design and urban development to architects and engineers.